-All candidates for promotion in rank are evaluated in the areas of teaching and service.
-In addition, the candidate's basic support of general accepted Christian values and the mission of Pepperdine University as described in the Mission Statement of Pepperdine University is of great importance.

-If you have any specific information concerning the candidate in any of these areas, please discuss in detail.
+- All candidates for promotion in rank are evaluated in the areas of teaching and service.
+In addition, the candidate's basic support of general accepted Christian values and the mission of Pepperdine University as described in the Mission Statement of Pepperdine University is of great importance. - If you have any specific information concerning the candidate in any of these areas, please discuss in detail.
 Even if you wish to make no comment, please sign and return.

-V. FIXED TERM FACULTY DATA FORM FACULTY DEVELOPMENT AND APPRAISAL PROGRAM SEAVER COLLEGE
+APPENDIX V. FIXED TERM FACULTY DATA FORM FACULTY DEVELOPMENT AND APPRAISAL PROGRAM SEAVER COLLEGE

 Date:

-Name of Candidate:Signature:
+Name of Candidate: Signature:

-divisiona pose of this form is to promote communication between faculty member and all dean about the faculty member's development.
-It is to be held confidential by nember and divisional dean, and is not a part of the official evaluation for promotion.
+The purpose of this form is to promote communication between faculty member and divisional dean about the faculty member's development.
+It is to be held confidential by faculty member and divisional dean, and is not a part of the official evaluation for promotion.

-omplete the form in as much detail as possible.
-Include any additional documentation light help the divisional dean to evaluate your performance in the areas of teaching ice.
+Please complete the form in as much detail as possible.
+Include any additional documentation which might help the divisional dean to evaluate your performance in the areas of teaching and service.

-I. TI EACHING
+I. TEACHING

-lis re: st courses you teach.
-For each course taught, please provide tests, syllabi, reading sts, projects assigned, and other pertinent information.
-Also, list teaching sponsibilities which are not reflected in the list of courses taught (course revisions, lvising, student directed research, development of instructional materials, etc.).
+List courses you teach.
+For each course taught, please provide tests, syllabi, reading lists, projects assigned, and other pertinent information.
+Also, list teaching responsibilities which are not reflected in the list of courses taught (course revisions, advising, student directed research, development of instructional materials, etc.).

-Go oals:

-II.
-SEI RVICE
+Goals:

 A. Professional and Community Service

 List memberships, activities, and offices held in professional associations and societies; service to the community through religious, political, or other organizations.

 Goals:

 B. Division, College, and University Service

 Include committees served on, administrative responsibility within division, sponsorship of student organizations, work with Faculty Organization.

 Goals:

-VI.
+APPENDIX VI.
 DIVISIONAL DEAN YEARLY EVALUATION FACULTY DEVELOPMENT AND APPRAISAL PROGRAM SEAVER COLLEGE

-Name of I Faculty Member Date
+Name of Faculty Member\\\\\ Date \\\\\

-Divisiona l Dean's Name Signature
+Divisional Dean's Name\\\\\ Signature \\\\\

-dean about and division reviewing ut the faculty member's develor ional dean, and is not a part of g the faculty member's file, plo In evaluating the candidate in communication between faculty member and divisional opment.
-It is to be held confidential by faculty member the official evaluation for promotion.
-After carefully ease complete the following in as much detail as each area, please take into consideration the following
+The purpose of this form is to promote communication between faculty member and divisional dean about the faculty member's development.
+It is to be held confidential by faculty member and divisional dean, and is not a part of the official evaluation for promotion.
+After carefully reviewing the faculty member's file, please complete the following in as much detail as possible.
+In evaluating the candidate in each area, please take into consideration the following statements.

-I. TE ACHING EFFECTIVENESS
+I. TEACHING EFFECTIVENESS

 A. Intellectual Breadth

-general field; knows about subject taught; can suggest reading in any area of the developments in other fields; is sought by colleagues ters; keeps current with developments in the field.
+Seems well read beyond the subject taught; can suggest reading in any area of the general field; knows about developments in other fields; is sought by colleagues for advice on academic matters; keeps current with developments in the field.

-Strengths:

-Weaknesses:

 B. Quality of Teaching

-meeting class; returns paper courses and attending meeting performance; is thoughtful ern about the quality of teaching; is dependable in a promptly; upgrades teaching techniques by taking ngs; does research geared toward improving teaching in selection and preparation of texts, syllabi, reading naterials, tests, etc.; upgrades lecture materials; classroom.
+Expresses interest and concern about the quality of teaching; is dependable in meeting class; returns papers promptly; upgrades teaching techniques by taking courses and attending meetings; does research geared toward improving teaching performance; is thoughtful in selection and preparation of texts, syllabi, reading lists, projects, audiovisual materials, tests, etc.; upgrades lecture materials; performs effectively in the classroom.

-Strengths:

-Weaknesses: